 In email marketing for artists, images help tell your story visually.
 Images brighten your copy.
 They help your reader more easily understand what you are saying in your email marketing message.

 Always use the Alt-tag option on your images.
 ALT attribute text is the short line of copy that shows if a viewer hovers over the image.
-It also displays if your recipient’s default is set not to display images in their browser of mobile device.
+It also displays if your recipient’s default is set not to display images in their browser or a mobile device.